 Trojan Horse © Chris

-Ancient TroyFor about 3,000 years the legend the battle of Troy pervaded Western culture.
+Ancient TroyFor about 3,000 years the legendary battle of Troy pervaded Western culture.
 The story, told by Homer in the Iliad, was regarded as just a myth, until the ruins of the city were found at Hisarlik, in western Turkey, in the mid-19th century.
 Today the romantic story draws tourists and archaeologists alike to the site, where not a great deal remains to be seen beyond the ancient walls and a replica of the famed Trojan horse which enabled the final conquering of the city by the ancient Greeks.
 The setting is also spectacular, offering views of the Dardanelles and the hills of Gallipoli.
-The Hollywood epic film, Troy, has revived interest in this piece of ancient history.

 Address: 340 km (211 miles) west of Istanbul on the highway to Izmir.; Transport: Troy is best accessed from the town of Çanakkale on the western bank of the Dardanelles. Çanakkale can be reached by bus from Istanbul, and taxis are available for transport to the remains of Troy.